ayushs1214/NyuWay/Readme.md

     }
 }
 ```
-- This function handles different types of errors that might occur during the DNS query:
-  - **ENODATA**: No TXT records were found for the domain.
-  - **ENOTFOUND**: The domain does not exist.
-  - **Default Case**: Any other errors that might occur are logged with their message.

-#### Logging the Result
+This function deals with common DNS lookup errors.
+It provides specific messages for 'no data' and 'not found' errors, with a catch-all for other issues.

+### Result Logging

 ```javascript
 function logResult(isFound, domain) {